-The Alabama State Bar offers a member benefit discount for EasyTrust, a software program designed for legal trust accounting, as well as manuals with instructions on using various checkbook and general accounting programs for trust accounting.
+The Alabama State Bar offers a member benefit discount for several products designed for legal trust accounting, as well as manuals with instructions on using various checkbook and general accounting programs for trust accounting.
 See the Member Benefits information on the bar's website (www.alabar.org) for more information.